Fort Stanton Park

 About the Location

-It features one of only two designated hiking trails in Ward 8, with the southernmost mile of the Fort Circle Hiker-Biker Trail running through the park.
+Outdoor enthusiasts will appreciate that Fort Stanton houses one of only two designated hiking trails in all of Ward 8.
+The southernmost mile of the Fort Circle Hiker-Biker Trail winds through here, connecting visitors to a larger network of historic Civil War defense sites.

-Fort Stanton Park serves as an important community space, offering recreational opportunities and a connection to the area's Civil War history.
+Today, Fort Stanton Park is both a historical landmark and a community resource, offering recreational opportunities and a tangible connection to DC's Civil War legacy.

 All Features & Facilities